ilgunFatmaOruc/NewWebsite-Backend/README.md

 # NewsWebsite-Backend
-Asp.NET MVC,EF, MS SQL, Code First ile database oluşturulmuştur.
+This project developed with Asp.NET MVC,EF, MS SQL, Code First technologies.
-Katmanlı mimari kullanılmıştır.
+Layered architecture is used to this project.